Phimosis

 Introduction

-Many parents feel concerned if their newborn or young boy’s foreskin can’t be pulled back.
-They may think his foreskin is too tight and that he might need an operation.
-But it's a little known fact that the foreskins of nearly all newborn boys are tight or stuck to the head of their penis (glans).
-This natural “phimosis” protects the sensitive head of the penis from rubbing against things, becoming too dry and coming into contact with germs like viruses or .
+It is perfectly normal that in newborns or young boys the foreskin can’t be pulled back.
+This is not a cause for concern: Nearly all newborn boys have foreskins that are tight or stuck to the head of the glans (adhesion).
+This natural “phimosis” protects the sensitive head of the penis from rubbing against things, becoming too dry or coming into contact with germs like viruses or .
+A tight foreskin should never be forced back.
+That is painful and may damage the skin.

-Within the first three or four years of life, the stuck skin (adhesion) usually detaches, and tight foreskin usually gradually loosens, making it increasingly easy to pull back without any pain.
-Phimosis should only be treated if it doesn't go away on its own.
+Within the first few years of life, the stuck skin usually detaches, and tight foreskin usually gradually loosens, making it increasingly easy to pull back without any pain.
+So it simply takes time.
+Phimosis should only be treated if it doesn't go away on its own by puberty or if it is causing problems.

 Symptoms